— RESTORED HOME CLOSED in the summer of 2026 —

 It’s been a precious, hard, unforgettable season, and I’m so thankful the Lord saw fit to lead me on this winding path.
 I’ve met women along the way who I know I will have a lifelong connection to.

 For now, go download all our resources, book a Zoom call, and join the Facebook community group–all of that is still available.
-Oh, and save the date for Saturday, June 6th!
+Oh, and sign up for our time of reflection on Saturday, June 6th.

 Thank you for letting me share my heart and my life with you these past five years.
-I look forward to future friendship and connection, and most of all for the day when we are all HOME TOGETHER.
-We will spend millennia praising Jesus together.
-What a glorious day that will be.
+I look forward to future friendship and connection, and most of all, to the day when we are all well and truly RESTORED HOME.
+We will spend millennia praising Jesus shoulder to shoulder and face to face.
+What a glorious day that will be!

 I will be in touch more soon.
 For now, this verse is my heart…